 Understand CNC Turning Working Basics

 CNC turning operations may be pretty complicated.
-However, after converting your CAD files into a program recognizable by the CMC machine, you need to set up the machine ready to kick start the turning process.
+However, after converting your CAD files into a program recognizable by the CNC machine, you need to set up the machine ready to kick start the turning process.

 Turning involves rotating and spinning a workpiece as the cutting tool starts to chop out pieces of the material from the exterior.
 Usually, the machined material is cylindrical or round.
 Though in some cases, especially when using a compatible adapter, turning can function well for materials of varying shapes.